ovh/docs/pages/platform/databases/redis_07_update_acls/guide.en-sg.md

 ### Get your service, Redis cluster and user IDs

-start by identifying the service, the redis cluster and the user you want to apply the changes to.
+You first need to identify the service, the Redis cluster and the user you want to apply the changes to.

 #### Get the desired service ID